 - Locate the IDSDM/vFlash connector on the system board.
-To locate IDSDM/vFlash connector, see the Jumpers and connectors section. - 2 Align the IDSDM/vFlash card with the connector on the system board. - 3 Push the IDSDM/vFlash card until it is firmly seated on the system board.
+To locate IDSDM/vFlash connector, see the System board jumpers and connectors section. - 2 Align the IDSDM/vFlash card with the connector on the system board. - 3 Push the IDSDM/vFlash card until it is firmly seated on the system board.

-Figure 92.
+Figure 102.
 Installing optional IDSDM/vFlash card

-- 1 Install the MicroSD cards. - NOTE: Reinstall the MicroSD cards into the same slots based on the labels you had marked on the cards during removal. - 2 If applicable, install the full height PCle card. - 3 Follow the procedure listed in After working inside your system.
+1 Install the MicroSD cards.

+(i) NOTE: Reinstall the MicroSD cards into the same slots based on the labels you had marked on the cards during removal.

+- 2 If applicable, install the full height PCIe card. - 3 Follow the procedure listed in After working inside your system.